phoenix125/AtlasServerUpdateUtility/readme.txt

 ---------
  STABLE VERSION HISTORY  (To download beta version, see LINKS section above)
 ---------
+v1.9.7b (2019-08-10) Quick fix of Grid Auto Detect & Batch file change.
+- Fixed: Grid auto-detected would crash or simply not work.
+- Changed: If a grid is auto-detected, it now sets it to start in the GridStartSelect.ini file.
+- Changed: Batch files: The util now makes batch files for ALL grids, a new "Launch_Atlas Select.bat" file for enabled grids and the "Launch_Atlas All.bat" now includes ALL grids.

+v1.9.7a (2019-08-10) Quick Fix.
+- Fixed: Line 44680 (or close) error due to failure to get Memory Usage of a grid.
+If the error occurs, the util just won't show the affected grid's usage instead of crashing.
+(Thanks to Sgt.
+Rock and OG | The Owl Sky for reporting)

+v1.9.7 (2019-08-10) Critical Hotfixes!
+Shutdown sequence had several bugs.
+- Fixed: Shutdown: Fixed several issues with the shut down sequence.
+(Thanks to Nyt, AceMan, OG | TheOwlSky, and many others for reporting)
+- Changed: Crash Watchdog: The "timer" for unresponsive grids now starts after all grids have started.
+Servers with many grids and.or long waits between starts previously would time out prematurely.
+(Thanks to Nyt for reporting)
+- Changed: KeepAlive: Improved the detection of a running KeepAlive program for shutdown.
+(Thanks to Infiniti for reporting)
+- Changed: If a server restart is in progress (ie. a 10 minute wait after first Discord announcement), and another restart gets scheduled (ie. Mod update), the util will not restart timer anymore.
+(Thanks to Nyt for requsting)
+- Fixed: ServerGrid.json new or removed mod: Fixed another instance that this would fail.
+(Thanks to Infiniti for reporting)
+- Added: Rt-Click: Added option to send announcement when "Stop Grid" is selected.
+- Added: Duplicate grid start prevention: Before starting ANY grid, the util makes sure one isn't already running for that grid location.
+(Disables if Multiple Instances of Util is enabled)

+v1.9.6 (2019-08-08) Hotfixes.
+Fixed Restart and Stop grid buttons, error if ServerGrid.json has "Templates Section, Extra grid starts.
+- Fixed: "Restart Grids" was always only restarting A2.
+(Thanks to Nyt, JOEW ALABEL, and others for reporting)
+- Fixed: Rt-Click: "Stop Grid", "Start Grid", and "Restart Grid" were not working properly.
+(Thanks to Nyt, JOEW ALABEL, and others for reporting)
+- Fixed: Mods: If latest version of mod not found, the util reported it as an update and restarted.
+(Thanks to Linearburn for reporting)
+- Fixed: If ServerGrid.json has "  "serverTemplates": [" section, the util now ignores it completely.
+(Thanks to Daniel W for reporting and Daniel & Doublee for helping solve)
+- Fixed: Extra grids were being started after a server restart.
+(Thanks to Infiniti for reporting)

+v1.9.5 (2019-08-05) Improved Game Save reliability.
+New Parameter Editor.
+Minor big fixes.
+- Added: Grid Shut Down: The util now monitors the [map].atlas file to ensure a game save has started and continues to make sure it has finished saving before task-killing grid.
+(Thanks to Nyt for reporting Game Save problems & AceMan/Nyt for helping with solution)
+- Fixed: Undefined variable when editing a read-only file and have:
+	"If GUS, Game, Engine, ServerGrid,json file is read-only, 1-Overwrite file, 2-Skip file, or 3-Ask every time (1-3) ###=1" (Thanks to Sgt.Rock for reporting)
+- Added: "Detailed Log" entry added when Alt-F4 is used to shut down a server (after "DoExit" has failed).
+(Thanks to Nyt for reporting)
+- Fixed: If Lower Priority is changed from yes to no, all grid priority will be set to normal.
+(Thanks to Anorak for reporting)
+- Fixed: Line 47763 Undefined Variable error.
+Occurred when editing the "Added Commandline (This Grid)" in Grid Configurator.
+(Thanks to noelpy for reporting)
+- Fixed: Grid Configurator: If a parameter was blank, such as "name": "", ASUU would blank that line in the ServerGrid.json.
+- Added: Now notifies if ServerGrid.json file has mismatch in number of parameters, such as Port, Name, Gameport, SeamlessData, etc.
+- Updated: Link to Atlas Setup Guide in Setup Wizard has been updated.
+(Thanks to SRZ and Demens for reporting)
+- Added: Grid Configurator: Added "Parameters Editor".
+Easily edit the parameters list for customization.
+Don't forget, you can share the parameter file, too!

+[ New Config Parameters/Changes ]
+GAME SERVER CONFIGURATION -> Seconds allowed for GameSave before sending Alt-F4 (Close Window) to servers during reboots (10-600) ###=60
+GAME SERVER CONFIGURATION -> Number of 3 second attempts to ensure game save has completed (1-99) ###=10

 v1.9.4 (2019-07-22) Hotfixes.
 Set priority to Low on empty grids, Fixed support for 15x15 grids, Fixed Multiple Instances
 - Added: Optionally set Windows priority to low/idle on empty grids.
 - Added: Option to send Grid Status updates for Local, Remote, or Both.
 Previously sent messages for both.
 (Thanks to AceMan for noticing issues)